 The best degrees for an FBI career are a mix of different programs from computer science to criminal justice.
 The FBI is one of those mysterious careers that leaves people wondering how agents in the field got there.
 Are there FBI majors?
 Not exactly, but there are many directions you can take for a successful career in this sector.

 It is no surprise that people pick this path as a way to contribute to their communities.
 Therefore, people often choose the niche that meets their specific gateway interests as a major as a way to gain the experience needed for the FBI.
-We have researched ten popular and effective degree paths, all of which can be considered the best route to become an FBI agent.
-Students ask us often, does the FBI accept online degrees?
-The answer is many of the best degrees for FBI below can be achieved online.
-Most of the resulting degrees do not mention online at all.
-If you have wanted to be in the FBI since you were a kid, keep your eyes on the prize.
-Pave a path that you tailor to your unique interests and reasons behind this noble aspiration.
+We have researched ten popular and effective degree paths, all of which can be considered the best route to becoming an FBI agent.

 3. Computer Science

 Computer Science may not seem like a natural fit for an FBI agent.
 However, data and technology are essential skills that law enforcement higher-ups are required to have.
 Knowing how to interact with servers securely and digital case files are part of the day-to-day tasks on the force.

 Networks and computer system wizards are gold mines for law enforcement and high-level security agencies, so if this is your interest, dive in.
 A Computer Science degree is relevant, as everything is technology-oriented, and therefore, this degree will never be outdated.
 It can also be applied to a myriad of career paths if you want to stay flexible and leave the ultimate career goal open-ended.